dhellmann/pymotw-3/source/bz2/index.rst

 ================================

-The previous examples used :class:`BZ2File` directly and managed the encoding and decoding of Unicode text strings explicitly, where necessary.
+The previous examples used :class:`BZ2File` directly and managed the encoding and decoding of Unicode text strings inline with an :class:`io.TextIOWrapper`, where necessary.
 These extra steps can be avoided by using :func:`bz2.open`, which sets up an :class:`io.TextIOWrapper` to handle the encoding or decoding automatically.

 .. literalinclude:: bz2_unicode.py
    :caption: